João Goulart: 1955 elections and wedding

 In April 1955 the party agreement was approved.
-Within the PTB there were dissatisfactions because of Goulart's control and fear that the coalition would provoke a military coup, but Goulart succeeded in dialogue among parties, doing things like demanding federal positions for sectors of the PTB.
+Within the PTB there was disapproval of Goulart's control and fear that the coalition would provoke a military coup, but Goulart succeeded in dialogue among parties, doing things like demanding federal positions for sectors of the PTB.

-In an attempt to remove Kubitschek, President Café Filho told him to withdraw his candidacy, or there would be a military coup—which JK refused.
+In an attempt to remove Kubitschek, President Café Filho told him to withdraw his candidacy or there would be a military coup, which Kubitschek refused.
 Civil and military groups preached the coup.
-A large part of the media in Rio de Janeiro has positioned itself for legality and the Minister of War, General Henrique Teixeira Lott, has sought to keep the Armed Forces out of the crisis.
+A large part of the media in Rio de Janeiro positioned itself on legality and the Minister of War, General Henrique Teixeira Lott, sought to keep the Armed Forces out of the crisis.
 Army officials spoke openly about coups in the Tribuna da Imprensa, while Aeronautics began helping Kubitschek and Goulart with the campaign.

 Due to the impossibility of assuming the position as a bachelor, Goulart had to get married.
 However, Maria Thereza, then 17, felt insecure and took a while to accept the idea, which was already arranged.
 The civil ceremony took place on 14 May 1955, but it was by proxy, as a storm prevented Goulart's plane from arriving.
-Four days later the wedding took place at the religious, followed by a short honeymoon due to the campaign.
+Four days later the religious wedding took place, followed by a short honeymoon due to the campaign.

 In the same year, Carlos Lacerda, in Congress, denounced Goulart, saying that Goulart was stockpiling weapons.
 However, an investigation showed that the weapons were stolen by an army officer and passed on to Lacerda.
-Despite the demonstrations against him, Juscelino Kubitschek was elected president of Brazil with 37% of the votes on 3 October, and Goulart was elected as vice president with more than 44% of the vote.
+Despite the demonstrations against him, Kubitschek was elected president of Brazil with 37% of the votes on 3 October, and Goulart was elected as vice president with more than 44% of the vote.
 Following this, the UDN began to fight against their inauguration.